lmarzen/dice-mosaic/README.md

 </ul>
 -c [m,b,w]
 <ul>
 For mix of black and white die use './dice-mosaic -c m'. (this is the default if -c is not specified)
 </ul><ul>
-For all black die(w/ white dots) use './dice-mosaic -c b'.
+For all black die(w/ white dots) use './dice-mosaic -c b'
 </ul><ul>
-For all white die(w/ black dots) use './dice-mosaic -c w'.
+For all white die(w/ black dots) use './dice-mosaic -c w'
 </ul>
 -f
 <ul>